 |March, 2020||Seconadary Market||-||Tiger Global Management|

-Many platforms developed by ByteDance has received wide popularity.
-As estimated by mobile app analytics platform Apptopia , one of ByteDance’s top popular product TikTok’s revenue raised by 310% to over $50 million in the last quarter of 2019.
+Many platforms developed by ByteDance have received wide popularity.
+As estimated by mobile app analytics platform Apptopia, one of ByteDance’s top popular products TikTok’s revenue raised by 310% to over $50 million in the last quarter of 2019.

 ByteDance's revenue increased to $ 17 billion in 2019, from $7.4 billion in 2018.
 Again ByteDance's profit for 2019, is reported to be $3 Billion.

 Talking about valuation, ByteDance is reportedly worth over US$100 billion as of May 2020 based on recent prices for the Chinese company's shares on secondary markets, according to the Financial Times.
-Thus now ByteDance is valued over one third higher than that in November 2018, when it was valued around $ 75-$78 billion.
+Thus now ByteDance is valued over one-third higher than that in November 2018, when it was valued at around $ 75-$78 billion.
 The company is no doubt growing into a potent online force.

-Amidst the corona virus crisis, while many companies are busy cutting down their workforce, ByteDance in April 2020, announced that it is hiring staff to fill 10,000 vacant posts in different domains.
+Amidst the coronavirus crisis, while many companies are busy cutting down their workforce, ByteDance in April 2020, announced that it is hiring staff to fill 10,000 vacant posts in different domains.
 In 2020, ByteDance is planning to hire 40,000 employees, in a bid to match Alibaba's headcount.
-Besides, ByteDance is looking forward to strengthen its position in areas such as e-commerce and gaming.
+Besides, ByteDance is looking forward to strengthening its position in areas such as e-commerce and gaming.
 The company is also expected to go public soon.